Stolats/VuetifyTodo/README.md

 # Local Development

-From the 'front' directory run `npm run dev`, configured in `front/package.json`.
+From the 'front' directory run `npm run dev`, configured in `/front/package.json`.
 This creates a full development build and then stays running.
-Locally saved changes will output files to `/back/wwwroot` as specified in `front/vue.config.js` which can then be served as usual from the .Net dev build.
+Locally saved changes will output files to `/back/wwwroot` as specified in `/front/vue.config.js` which can then be served as usual from the .Net dev build.

+This compound configuration is specified as "Server/Client" in launch.json.